 ‘The challenges in front of us are many times brutally simple to identify and very difficult to solve.
-We need to break them down, work together, think big and act boldly focused on solutions.
-The social and economic will needs to overcome the political will.
-We can be empathetic and understanding while maintaining high expectations.’
+We need to break them down, work together, think big and act boldly focused on solutions.’

 Good evening.
 My name is Neil Steinberg.
 In a few weeks my new title will be, “the guy who used to run the Rhode Island Foundation.”
 So, thank you all for coming to my last hurrah; over 900 RSVPs is very exciting.

 I am going to talk now about some of the highlights of this past year at the Rhode Island Foundation, the challenges I see ahead, and some thoughts on how we go forward to address the issues of the day as we continue to embody our mission to meet the needs of all Rhode Islanders.

 But first, let me specifically express my support and admiration for my successor, David Cicilline.
 Fifty years ago, I ran on a sprint relay team at Brown that won the Ivy League championship.
 I am now passing the baton to David and will root for him and the Rhode Island Foundation with the same passion and confidence I have always had, excited that he will take the organization and the positive impact on the state to even higher levels!

 On June 13, 1916, a group of public-spirited citizens of Rhode Island — realizing the great advantages to the state of a charitable community trust – organized the Rhode Island Foundation with an initial contribution of $10,000 made anonymously by Jesse Metcalf.
 We are now one of the oldest and largest community foundations in the country.